 Look for great printing deals

 If you are in even more of a rush, try a Costco Photo Center or check out an instant print kiosk in Walmart.
-(PC Magazine rated Snapfish and Walmart the best for low cost and value for online photo printing services in 2020.)
+(PC Magazine rated Snapfish and Walmart the best for low cost and value for online photo printing services.)

 So, if you’re looking to save some money this year and scale back a bit on some of those senior year expenditures, it is easier than ever to DIY your student’s portraits.
 Take advantage of the many free tutorials, tips, and inspiration you can find online.